ibardos/motoShop-petProject/README.md

    - Implement registration feature on the back-end server
 9. Containerize application - Docker
    - Create Dockerfile
-   - Create Shell script to run Dockerfile
+   - Create Shell scripts to build and run Dockerfile
 10. Deploy the application to a public server
-    - Utilize previously implemented CI/CD pipeline for deployment
+    - Utilize previously implemented GitHub Actions CI pipeline for deployment
+      - Update CI pipeline into CI/CD to have Continuous Deployment as well
-    - Utilize previously created Dockerfile
+    - Utilize previously created Dockerfile for containerization
-    - Add job to YAML file to handle deployment
+    - Add job to YAML file to handle automatic deployment in a containerized environment

 ## How to use this repository:
 #### Establish project: